Jane Marcet was a science writer, but that alone doesn’t qualify her as a famous scientist.

 … I was a very lively, imaginative person, and could believe in the Arabian Nights as easily as the Encyclopedia.
 But facts were important to me and saved me… so when I questioned Mrs. Marcet’s book by such little experiments as I could find means to perform, and found it true to the facts as I could understand them, I felt that I had got hold of an anchor in chemical knowledge and clung fast to it.

 Hence my deep veneration for Mrs. Marcet… as one able to convey the truths and principles of those boundless fields of knowledge which concern natural things to the young, untaught, and inquiring mind.”

-Her book Conversations on Chemistry was so good, it was used in many schools in Great Britain.
+Jane Marcet’s book Conversations on Chemistry was so good, many schools in Great Britain started using it.

 It made its way to the United States, where Thomas Jefferson’s papers show that he bought a copy of it in 1809.

 It became a standard textbook for girls’ education in America and was translated into both French and German.

 Amazingly, Jane Marcet was not a chemist and had received no formal training in chemistry.
 So, how did she come to write such an influential book?

 Jane Marcet (pronounced marset, not market) was born in London on the very first day of the year 1769.
 She was the daughter of the wealthy Swiss banker Anthony Francis Haldiman and his wife Jane.
 She was home-schooled.
 In 1799, she married Alexander Marcet, a Swiss medical doctor.
 The couple lived in London.
 Alexander, who was interested in chemistry, became a Fellow of the Royal Society and had a home-laboratory built.